 150 ml apple juice, clear

-– wash quinces, rub them and cut in quarters; remove blossom parts and stems.
+– Wash quinces, rub the brown tiny hairs off, then cut in quarters; remove blossom parts and stems.

-– Place fruit in a big pot with 3/4 l water, apple juice and wine, bring to a boil on low heat – for about 45 minutes.
+– Place fruit in a big pot with 3/4 liter water, apple juice and wine, bring to a boil on low heat for about 50 minutes.

-– Place a sieve in a pot and use a kitchen cloth to get the juice from the quince. press the fruit to get all the juice that will be draining into the pot.
+– Place a sieve over a large pan and use a kitchen cloth to get the juice from the quince.
+Press the fruit to get all the juice that will be draining into the pot.

 – Mix the quince juice with sugar and bring to a boil, then let boil for 4 minutes or longer until you get a jelly.
 Test it on a plate, let cool off and see if it is thick.
 If not let it boil longer.

-– Remove all foam with a big spoon.
+– Remove all occurring foam with a big spoon.

 – Pour jelly in prepared jars and cover them right away with lids.